Officer admits to accepting bribes from inmate to smuggle lewd photos and drugs into Changi Prison

 For each count of corruptly accepting a bribe, Asri could be jailed for up to five years, fined up to S$100,000, or both.
 The penalties are the same for corruptly giving a bribe or abetting such a gift.

-In response to queries from CNA, an SPS spokesperson said in July that it was alerted on Oct 10, 2022 that Asri had smuggled nude photos into prison for an inmate in exchange for money.
+An SPS spokesperson said in July that it was alerted on Oct 10, 2022, that Asri had smuggled nude photos into prison for an inmate in exchange for money.

 SPS immediately commenced internal investigations into the matter and referred the case to CPIB, it said in July, noting that Asri had been suspended on half pay at the time, pending the outcome of the case.